 It’s called Cymraeg, and is a language with entirely regular and phonetic spelling.
 Our place names may look complicated but once you know the rules, you can learn to read and pronounce Welsh fairly easily.

 Our Celtic language is closely related to Cornish and Breton and is one of Europe’s oldest living languages; the Welsh we speak today is directly descended from the language of the Sixth Century.

-Welsh is a living language, used in conversation by thousands and seen throughout Wales.
-Welsh Language Act 1993, Government of Wales Act 1998, and The Welsh Language (Wales) Measure 2011 provide that the Welsh and English languages should be treated equally.
+Welsh is a living language.
+It is used in conversation by thousands and can be seen throughout Wales.
+The Welsh Language Act 1993, Government of Wales Act 1998, and Welsh Language (Wales) Measure 2011 provide that the Welsh and English languages should be treated equally.
 Public bodies are required to prepare and implement a Welsh Language Scheme.

 Both Welsh and English exist harmoniously in Wales.
 The bilingual words of poet Gwyneth Lewis featured on the design of the iconic Wales Millennium Centre in Cardiff Bay is a proud illustration of this.
 The English reads ‘In These Stones Horizons Sing’ and the Welsh is ‘Creu Gwir Fel Gwydr o Ffwrnais Awen’, which translates as Creating truth like glass from the furnace of inspiration.

 Welsh in the media

 We have a national Welsh language television channel, S4C, and a Welsh language radio station, BBC Radio Cymru.
 There is a weekly national paper, as well as Welsh language magazines and regional monthly papers.

 Two Welsh language films have been nominated for Oscars – Hedd Wyn and Solomon a Gaenor under the ‘Best Foreign Language Film’ category.